ansible/mazer/README.md

 ## Proposed Features

-- Install content from Galaxy artifacts containing collections of Ansible roles, modules and plugins
+- Install content from Galaxy artifacts containing collections of Ansible roles, modules and plugins ('mazer install')
-- Generate artifacts from local content that can then be published to the Galaxy server
+- Generate artifacts from local content that can then be published to the Galaxy server ('mazer build')
 - Provide versioned management of installed content
 - Integrate with popular testing tools like Ansible Lint and Molecule